OPEC inaction sends Brent to four-year low, hits stocks

-LONDON Brent crude fell to a fresh four-year low on Friday, sending oil-related shares and currencies lower, after OPEC decided against cutting output despite a supply glut.
+LONDON Brent crude fell to a fresh four-year low on Friday, sending oil-related shares and currencies lower, after OPEC decided to refrain from cutting output despite a supply glut.

-With markets in the United States due to reopen following Thursday's holiday, futures on major U.S. stock indexes were around 0.2 percent lower.
+With markets in the United States due to reopen following Thursday's holiday, futures on major U.S. stock indexes were steady to 0.3 percent lower.

 Brent crude touched a low of $71.12 a barrel after settling at a four-year closing low on Thursday, when Saudi Arabia blocked calls from poorer members of the OPEC oil cartel to cut production to stem a slide in global prices.

-Europe's oil benchmark came off its lows to trade at $73.09, but remained on track to have lost more than 15 percent in November -- its biggest monthly fall for six years.
+Europe's oil benchmark came off its lows to trade at $72.53, but remained poised to shed more than 15 percent in November -- its biggest monthly fall since for six years.
 U.S. crude was last down 6.5 percent at $68.90.

 The slump dominated Asian and European trade.

-European oil and gas stocks dropped 3.7 percent, dragging the pan-European FTSEurofirst 300 0.4 percent lower to 1,387.12 after a five-day winning streak.
+European oil & gas stocks dropped 4.3 percent, dragging the pan-European FTSEurofirst 300 0.5 percent lower to 1,386.76 after a five-day winning streak.

 Although a lower oil price helps support economic growth, it may undermine efforts to avert deflation in Japan and Europe.